Fashion Illustration using Procreate app, by Laura Volpintesta

 BUT ACROSS THE BOARD, for WHATEVER reason, my Parsons Fashion students ALL come in already using Procreate for one thing or another, so I have made sure to SINK INTO IT so that I can support and guide them and understand what they are working with.

-Fashion Illustration Process
+Fashion Illustration Process: digital apps

 I’ll confess that the one HUGE WIN for me with Procreate is the capability to export a timelapse video to show my process for using Procreate app for fashion illustration.